psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 Were the work free from those objectionable points it might be capable of good ; for who can picture the struggles of the suffering sisters, lonely and friendless, in the seclusion of Haworth Parsonage; their affliction with their brother (so public a notice of whom we think a great pity) ; their resignation and devotion to their father, and not extol that peculiar ardour which led them to overcome every obstacle, and to cast such a meteor on the crowded paths of literature?
 Much as we must admire Miss Bronte's genius we cannot altogether eulogise her character; it seems to have imbibed the coldness and isolation of Haworth.
 But when we consider her solitude and sufferings we are the more disposed to draw the curtain over much we could have wished otherwise, beyond what we have noticed, in one so gifted, and who by her pen has shed such lustre on the literary world.

-Note.— The substance of the above Review, in the shape of a letter, has appeared in the Times, Morning Herald.
-Daily News, Record, and other papers.
+Note.— The substance of the above Review, in the shape of a letter, has appeared in the Times, Morning Herald, Daily News, Record, and other papers.

 ```